Tech-at-DU/React-Redux-Timers-Tutorial/P05-Define-Actions/content.md

 For this project you will start by defining the actions before making the app!

-You will need to do the following things with the store in the app.
+The app needs to do the following things.

 - Create a new timer
 - Reset a timer